 I began dancing as a child – my mom was my first dance teacher.
 I also loved horses and had a great pony named Shebang when I was a kid.
 (I have one photo of me and Shebang – this was before the days of cell phones when film was expensive – as soon as I find it in my journals I’ll add it here) As I got older it became evident that I needed to get a larger horse.
 I wasn’t able to deal with selling my “friend” in order to have money to buy bigger non-friend horse.
 I had no idea what to do.

-I was choreographing and collaborating with composers, started a small alternative performance venue in a gallery with several friends, bought and flipped several houses on Staten Island and a three unit apartment building with a carriage house on Canal Street with my husband and brother, began teaching journal writing workshops for homeless women, and was generally pretty frustrated with life as a dancer.
+I was choreographing and collaborating with composers, started a small alternative performance venue in a gallery called Among Friends, bought and flipped several houses on Staten Island and a three unit apartment building with a carriage house on Canal Street with my husband and brother, began teaching journal writing workshops for homeless women, and was generally pretty frustrated with life as a dancer.
 After a certain age when someone says, “jump – because I said so,” you just say, “no.”

 A dancer friend began taking Alexander Technique lessons and had such a powerful experience that she insisted I attend a workshop with her.
 I was amazed at how wonderfully light my body felt (like I was 10 years younger!) and how easily I was moving.
 I decided to begin studying the Technique.
 Someone at the workshop recommended that I work with Mio Morales – this changed my life (along with the trip to Egypt!)!